Mark Williams NBA Preview vs. the Wizards

-Mark Williams' Charlotte Hornets take on the Washington Wizards at 7:00 PM ET on Wednesday.
+Mark Williams and his Charlotte Hornets teammates take on the Washington Wizards on Friday at 7:00 PM ET.

 Watch the NBA, other live sports and more on Fubo!
 Use our link to sign up for a free trial.